spencer-shadley/completed-class/13-mvc/2-thursday/activities/08-Wishes/README.md

 - Create an app with Express, MySQL and Handlebars.

-  - HINT: this app will be very similar to the app your instructor just demonstrated and slacked out.
-Please feel free to leverage that code when creating this code.
+  - HINT: this app will be very similar to `07-TaskSaver`.
+Start by reading through `07-TaskSaver` and making sure you understand that code first.

 - Create a `schema.sql` file and create the following inside of that file: